Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 Each such node hierarchy represents a [hierarchical group](#hierarchical-group-glossary).

 > **Warning** \
-> Hierarchical relationships are predefined by the technician in the visual configuration.
+> Hierarchical relationships are predefined by a technician in the visual configuration.

 Expansion query can be triggered from a parent node (expand child nodes) as well as form a child node (expand parent node).
 In both cases it may use same predicate in SPARQL CONSTRUCT, for example `skos:broader`.